I, Robot – Isaac Asimov 1963 BCE

 Red board, spine sunned, binding tight, internally fine, unmarked.
 Head/tail of the DJ chipped, toned.
 A Book Club Edition, 1963.
 Overall a VG copy in a VG DJ.

-1) A robot may not injure a human being or, through inaction, allow a human being to come to harm.
+1. A robot may not injure a human or, through inaction, allow a human to come to harm.

-2) A robot must obey orders given to it by human beings except where such orders would conflict with the First Law.
+2. A robot must obey human orders unless they conflict with the First Law.

-3) A robot must protect its own existence as long as such protection does not conflict with the First or Second Law.
+3. A robot must protect its own existence unless doing so conflicts with the First or Second Law.

 Scroll to Top